Cami-Jahr/CallyBot/README.md

 # CallyBot
-NTNU Software Development Project - Group 57</br></br>
+NTNU Software Development Project - Team 57 </br></br>
-## Introduction

 CallyBot is a project under development.
 She helps you with reminders, assignment deadlines and exam dates.
 More functions may be added in the future.
 Assignment deadlines are currently only supported for students using itslearning and blackboard through feide.
 The only courses currently availible are NTNU courses, which means that the only exam dates you can get are from these courses. </br></br>

+## Join and talk to CallyBot today
 To talk with Cally click [here](http://m.me/CallyBot).
 The bot CallyBot will not answer until it is released public, or you are added as a test user.
-To be added as a test user, send her a message [here](http://m.me/CallyBot) and you will be added as soon as possible).
+To be added as a test user, send her a message [here](http://m.me/CallyBot) and you will be added as soon as possible.

-## Features
+### Features
-Upcoming infomation
+Upcoming information

 ## Instructions - How to set up CallyBot from scratch
 ### 1. Create a Facebook page